The One That Got Away (Katy Perry song): Music video

-Background
+Production and release

-Diego Luna is Perry's love interest in the video.
+Diego Luna (pictured) plays Perry's love interest in the video.

 Perry started filming for the video on September 30, 2011.
 Filming ended on October 2, 2011.
 The video was shot at the Lima Residence, a contemporary home located in Calabasas, an affluent city in Los Angeles County, California.
 Mexican actor Diego Luna plays Perry's boyfriend in the video.
-Photos from the set surfaced online, showing Perry wearing a conservative long-sleeved dress as well as sporting gray hair and prosthetic face wrinkles.
+Photos from the set surfaced online, showing Perry wearing a long-sleeved dress as well as sporting gray hair and prosthetic face wrinkles.
 The video was directed by Floria Sigismondi, who previously directed the video for "E.T."
 The music video premiered on November 11, 2011.

 On November 4, 2011, a teaser for the video was released, narrated by Stevie Nicks.
 Nicks provides the elderly woman's voice, speaking about the past and her desire to go back for one day.
 The video contains scenes of Katy Perry and her past boyfriend (Luna) fighting, intertwined with scenes of them in love.
 She is later shown as a nostalgic, elderly woman dressed conservatively and standing by a fence looking into the distance.
-A seven-minute extended version of the video was shown on November 11, 2011, exclusively at select advance screenings of the motion picture My Week with Marilyn.
+A seven-minute extended version of the video was shown on November 11, 2011, exclusively at select advance screenings of the motion picture My Week with Marilyn (2011).

+The music video for "The One That Got Away" has garnered over 1.1 billion views on YouTube as of May 2026.